 Make it easyThere's a lot to think about when you buy a house, so we understand checking out life insurance can sometimes slip to the bottom of the priority list.

 For an easy, hassle-free way to shop around for life insurance, LifeDirect offers a way to compare New Zealand's leading insurers and is independent, transparent and free.
-If you're unsure how to factor the cost of the mortgage into the amount of cover you should take out, you can start a free quote online and start comparing prices.
+If you're unsure how to factor the cost of the mortgage into the amount of cover you should take out, you can compare life insurance quotes online and start comparing prices.

 We offer an online application which is fast, secure and takes most people only 10-20 minutes to complete.
 Once you have your life insurance sorted, you'll have the peace of mind that comes from knowing you're doing right by your family.